arp6333/ISTE456-HWs-and-In-Class/README.md

-ISTE456 Mobile App Dev II homeworks and in class work
+ISTE456 Mobile Application Development II homeworks and in class work